 Practical guides to taking household and community action are available free from this page of Sustainable Living website.
 The background reasons on why it's good for you to be taking action now, are explored in publications available free on the issues page and alternatively as part of our quiz.

-Sustainable Living study groups and classes are organised through councils, schools, polytechnics and non-government organisations in two dozen districts and regions across New Zealand from Otago to Northland.
+Sustainable Living neighbourhood study groups and classes are organised through councils, schools, polytechnics and non-government organisations in many districts and regions across New Zealand from Otago northwards.
 Have fun learning about actions that you can take, then discuss your success with new friends.

-Register your interest in classes in your locality by joining our quarterly E-mailing list.
+Register your interest in classes in your locality by joining our E-mailing list.
 We also aim to publish occasional printed newsletters and information flyers (on recycled paper, naturally).
-Send a stamped addresed envelope for a copy to: Freepost SUSTAINABLE, PO Box 13-121, Armagh Street, Christchurch 8141.
+If not an email user, send a stamped addresed envelope for a copy to: Freepost SUSTAINABLE, PO Box 13-121, Armagh Street, Christchurch 8141.